-- Our understanding of the Company and the sector in which it operates; - Discussion with management and those charged with governance; - Obtaining and understanding of the Company's policies and procedures regarding compliance with laws and regulations;
+- Our understanding of the Company and the industry in which it operates; - Discussion with management and those charged with governance; and - Obtaining and understanding of the Company's policies and procedures regarding compliance with laws and regulations;

-We considered the significant laws and regulations to be FRS 102, UK Tax legislation, etc.
+We considered the significant laws and regulations to be the applicable accounting framework, FRS 102, UK tax legislation, etc.

 The Company is also subject to laws and regulations where the consequence of non-compliance could have a material effect on the amount or disclosures in the financial statements, for example through the imposition of fines or litigations.
-We identified such laws and regulations to be the health and safety legislation & employment equity act, etc.
+We identified such laws and regulations to be the health and safety legislation and employment equity act etc.